AndreasLrx/ecstasy/doc/TechnicalImplementation.md

 1. Initialisation

-   The @ref ecstasy::Entities resource is initialized with a sentinel bit is set at the end of the bitsets, therefore they are never empty.
+   The @ref ecstasy::Entities "Entities" resource is initialized with a sentinel bit is set at the end of the bitsets, therefore they are never empty.

-2. Entity creation (@ref ecstasy::Entities::create)
+2. Entity creation (@ref ecstasy::Entities::create() "create()")

    A new bit is appended to the \_alive bitset, representing the new entity.
 If there is a killed entity in the bitset, takes this place instead of resizing the bitset.

-3. Entity deletion (@ref ecstasy::Entities::erase)
+3. Entity deletion (@ref ecstasy::Entities::erase() "erase()")

    Erasing an entity just means setting the bit at its index to false in \_alive bitset.
 The deletion is instant.

-4. Entity kill (@ref ecstasy::Entities::kill)
+4. Entity kill (@ref ecstasy::Entities::kill() "kill()")

    Killing an entity does not erase the entity, it only marks it for deletion.
 It set the bit at the entity index to true in \_killed bitset.
 If the bitset is too small, it is resize appropriately before.
-   To effectively delete the killed entities, you need to call @ref ecstasy::Entities::maintain.
+   To effectively delete the killed entities, you need to call @ref ecstasy::Entities::maintain() "maintain()".

 ## Components Management (MapStorage)

-Components management is made through the @ref ecstasy::IStorage.
-You can implement your own storage but the default storage is the @ref ecstasy::MapStorage and this part will only talk about it.
+Components management is made through the @ref ecstasy::IStorage "IStorage".
+You can implement your own storage but the default storage is the @ref ecstasy::MapStorage "MapStorage" and this part will only talk about it.

 The MapStorage keep tracks of the components using two members: